Araffe/vdc-networking-lab/readme.md

 **Important: The initial lab setup using ARM templates takes around 45 minutes - please initiate this process as soon as possible to avoid a delay in starting the lab.**

-*All usernames and passwords for virtual machines (including Cisco CSR routers) are set to labuser / M1crosoft123*
+*All usernames and passwords for virtual machines are set to labuser / M1crosoft123*

 Perform the following steps to initialise the lab environment: